This webpage contains affiliate links. If you choose to make a purchase through our link, we receive a commission at no extra cost to you.

 Before buying travel insurance, make sure that it meets your needs.
 If you have any questions, don't hesitate to call the insurance company and ask for clarification.
 Travel Insurance Policies also vary in price, so be sure to compare policies and find the one that's best for you.

-But the question remains - Is travel insurance worth it?
+But the question still remains - Is travel insurance worth it?

 In most cases, the answer is yes.
 Travel insurance can be a lifesaver if something goes wrong on your trip, and it's usually a lot cheaper than paying for unexpected expenses out of pocket.